gaspo53/flux_docs/README.md

 After that, you have to edit config/databases.yml and set-up your DB configuration.

-Once you have done that, you have to run the following commands:
+Once you have done that, run the following commands:
 <pre>
   <code>
     $ php symfony doctrine:build --all [y]